puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 uniconfig-topology-test-node-1>
 ```

-3. user needs to quit to configuration mode, commit using request mode and afterwards return to the device on the topology.
+3. The user must quit to configuration mode, commit using request mode and return to the device on the topology:

 ```shell Verify state of 'network-instance'
 uniconfig-topology-test-node-1>show interfaces vni vni-0/10